acm-ndsu/Byte-le-2024/docs/source/mobbot_pt2.rst

 Attributes
 ----------
 Your MOB-BOT will come with a list of attributes you can use to see the current status of the game!
+Depending on the parameter passed in, you will either need to use ``mobbot`` or ``avatar``.
+The examples below will assume that the parameter is named ``mobbot``.

 This includes:

 ======================= ==================================================
 Attributes              Descriptions